WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.12.0
+- Fix login symbol vertical alignment where affected by site styles.

 1.11.0
 - Improve login page request code.
 We only need the response `ok`, not the content.